-No Country Strategy on Civil Society (development) is currently available in Bosnia and Herzegovina
+No Country Strategy on Civil Society (development) is currently available in Bosnia and Herzegovina policies and joint evaluation of the effects of the Government's policies) and the development of regulatory framework relevant for NGOs activities.

 The Memorandum of Understanding between the Government of Bosnia and Herzegovina and NGOs from April 2007 out the objectives, principles and forms of the cooperation of the two partners.